 - Disk space for data files-This is the amount of disk space needed for the source data files.
 This will be dependent on the applications you are running and the amount of data files you have. - Server name-Double-Take includes Unicode file system support, but your server name must still be in ASCII format.
 If you have the need to use a server's fully-qualified domain name, your server cannot start with a numeric character because that will be interpreted as an IP address.
-Additionally, all Double-Take servers and appliances must have a unique server name. - If you rename a server that has already has a Double-Take license applied to it, for example if you rebuild a server, you will have to perform a host-transfer to continue using that license.
-This includes changing the case (capitalization) of the server name (upper or lower case or any combination of case).
-See Activating a single Double-Take server on page 35 for details on completing a host-transfer.
+Additionally, all Double-Take servers and appliances must have a unique server name.

 - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing.
 (Some job types allow you to add DHCP addresses for failover monitoring, although only after a job has already been created.
 Keep in mind that depending on your failover configuration, a source reboot may or may not cause a failover but having a new address assigned by DHCP may also cause a failover.) - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4.
 If you later add IPv6, you will need to manually modify the DefaultProtocol server setting.
-See Server and job settings on page 83 for details. - IPv4 and IPv6 are both supported. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - NAT support-Data migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
+See Server and job settings on page 79 for details. - IPv4 and IPv6 are both supported. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - NAT support-Data migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
 Port-forwarding is not supported.
 Additionally, only IPv4 is supported for NAT environments.
 Make sure you have added your servers to the Double-Take Console using the correct IP address.
-Review the NAT configuration table on page 51 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework-Microsoft .NET Framework version 3.5 Service Pack 1 is required.
+Review the NAT configuration table on page 50 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework-Microsoft .NET Framework version 3.5 Service Pack 1 is required.
 This version is not included in the .NET version 4.0 release.
 Therefore, even if you have .NET version 4.0 installed, you will also need version 3.5.1.
 For Windows 2008 and earlier, you can install this version from the Double-Take DVD, via a web connection during the Double-Take installation, or from a copy you have obtained manually from the Microsoft web site.
 For Windows 2008 R2 and later, you need to enable it through Windows features. - Cloud-Double-Take can be used to migrate data to an existing server in the cloud.
 Keep in mind that you should enable appropriate security measures, like VPN, to protect your data as it migrates to the cloud. - Supported configurations-The following table identifies the supported configurations for a data migration job.